City Administrator

 Michael Jordan

-Programs: Oversees all four deputy city administrators and the assistant city administrator, Office of Equity and Human Rights
+Programs: Oversees all four deputy city administrators and programs in the executive office, including Civic Life, Equity and Human Rights, Government Relations and Portland Solutions.

 As Portland's City Administrator, Michael Jordan oversees day-to-day operations across two dozen bureaus and offices.
 He is responsible for leading Portland's voter-approved transition to a new form of government and working with the mayor to develop a budget for the city.